benjamin-robertson/migrate_node_to_another_primary/README.md

 ## Limitations

-Verified with the following OS\Primary combinations. \\
+Verified with the following OS\Primary combinations.
-Expected to work for all Windows 2016 or later, Enterprise Linux, Debian, Ubuntu versions. \\
-Expected to work with all modern Puppet Enterprise releases.

 Puppet Enterprise